 Perioral Dermatitis can be a very stubborn condition to have.
 What makes Perioral Dermatitis a frustrating skin condition is that it is often treatment resistant and will recur once the treatment stops.
 The list of things to avoid includes certain products, certain foods and stress.
 AMPERNA® founder, Kiri Yanchenko, personally suffered from Perioral Dermatitis and although she sought to find an ultra-sensitive skincare range, more often than not, her skin reacted to many irritants in the products such as sulphates, parabens and synthetic fragrances.

-If you're interested in finding out more about ingredients that can cause Perioral Dermatitis, here are a few ingredients to look out the next time you are purchasing skincare, make up or even hair care.
+If you're interested in finding out more about ingredients that can cause Perioral Dermatitis, here are a few ingredients to avoid or look out for the next time you are purchasing skincare, makeup or even hair care.

 Sodium Lauryl Sulfate (SLS) and Sodium Lauryl Ether Sulfate (SLES)

 Sodium Lauryl Sulfate and Sodium Lauryl Ether Sulfate are anionic detergents that are found in many personal care products that can not only aggravate perioral dermatitis, but can also cause allergic reactions in people who don't have perioral dermatitis.
 They are common ingredients and appear mostly in shampoo, toothpaste and body washes because they are inexpensive while still being very effective foaming agents.